MinnPost/object-sync-for-salesforce/readme.txt

 There is extensive documentation of the plugin, including its developer hooks, [on GitHub](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/readme.md).
 You can find a detailed [initial setup instruction](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/initial-setup.md) document there as well.

+== Frequently Asked Questions ==

+### Mapping custom fields

+WordPress stores metadata as key/value pairs in its database.
+Many plugins and themes use this method to store custom field data.
+Object Sync for Salesforce supports mapping these fields (many other plugins use non-standard methods, and this plugin may or may not support them).

+Object Sync for Salesforce, however, cannot see meta fields before there is at least one value in the database.
+For example, if you have a "testfield" on your user object, it won’t be in the fieldmap options until there is at least one user that has a value for the field.

+If you load Object Sync for Salesforce and then store data for a new meta field after this load, make sure you click the "Clear the plugin cache" link on the Fieldmaps tab.

 == Changelog ==

 * 1.2.6 (2018-01-30)